-Everything you need to know about Hiking The Short Inca Trail
+Everything you need to know about Hiking The 2 day Trek Machu Picchu

-The Short Inca Trail travels 12 kilometers in 2 days until Machu Picchu arrives.
+The 2-day trek to Machu Picchu travels 12 kilometers in 2 days until Machu Picchu is reached.
 The tour already includes what is necessary to support the weight of the days of walking.
-However, the tourist must bring extra luggage that facilitates the importance of the route, such as personal items, batteries, rehydrating water, a sleeping bag, a camera, and more.
+However, tourists should bring extra luggage for the trip.
+This includes personal items, batteries, water, a sleeping bag, a camera, and more.

-Trail Details: The Short Inca Trail is a 10km (6.2 miles) trek that starts at km 104 on the railway line from Cusco to Machu Picchu.
-The trail passes through beautiful Andean landscapes, lush forests, and ancient Inca ruins before finally reaching the iconic Sun Gate overlooking Machu Picchu.
+Trail Details: The fast Inca Trail is a 10 km (6.2 mile) trek that starts at km 104 on the railway line from Cusco to Machu Picchu.
+The trail passes through beautiful Andean landscapes, lush forests, and ancient Inca ruins.
+It ends at the famous Sun Gate, which looks over Machu Picchu.

-Short Inca Trail Permits: Like the longer Inca Trail, the Short Inca Trail requires a permit to hike.
-These permits are limited and must be obtained in advance through a licensed tour operator.
+2-day trek to the Inca City Permits: Like the longer Inca Trail, the Full Day Inca Trail requires a permit to hike.
+These limited permits must be obtained in advance through a licensed tour operator.

-Short Inca Trail Difficulty: While the Short Inca Trail is shorter than the classic four-day trek, it still involves steep climbs and high altitudes, so it’s essential to be in good physical condition.
-The hike takes around 6 hours and affects a maximum height of 2,720m (8,920ft).
+Difficulty: While the 2-day trek to Machu Picchu is shorter than the classic four-day trek, it still involves steep climbs and high altitudes, so good physical condition is essential.
+The hike takes about 6 hours and reaches a maximum elevation of 2,720 m (8,920 ft).

-What to Bring to Short Inca Trail: Hikers should bring comfortable hiking shoes, a backpack with snacks and water, sunscreen, insect repellent, and rain gear.
+What to Bring for the 2-Day Trek to Machu Picchu: Hikers should wear comfortable shoes.
+Bring a backpack with snacks and water.
+Don’t forget sunscreen, insect repellent, and rain gear.

-Machu Picchu: After reaching the Sun Gate, hikers will descend to Machu Picchu, where they can explore the ruins and learn about the history of the Inca Empire.
-It’s recommended to spend at least a few hours exploring Machu Picchu before returning to Cusco.
+Machu Picchu: After hikers reach the Sun Gate, they go down to Machu Picchu.
+There, they can explore the ruins and learn about the Inca Empire’s history.
+It’s recommended that they spend at least a few hours exploring Machu Picchu before returning to Cusco.

 The Inca Trail is a hiking route protected by the Peruvian State, so we can only do it with a tour that includes the following:

-• Transportation: Most tour operators include rides from your hotel in Cusco to the train station at Ollantaytambo and from the train station at Aguas Calientes to Machu Picchu.
+• Transportation: Most tour operators include transportation from your hotel in Cusco to the Ollantaytambo train station and from the Aguas Calientes train station to Machu Picchu.

-• Train Ride: The Short Inca Trail starts at km 104 on the railway line from Cusco to Machu Picchu.
+• Train Ride: The fast Inca Trail full day from Ollantaytambo starts at km 104 on the railway line from Cusco to Machu Picchu.
 The train ride from Ollantaytambo to km 104 offers stunning views of the Andean mountains and the Urubamba River.

-• Entrance Fee: The Short Inca Trail requires a permit to hike, which includes the entrance fee to Machu Picchu.
+• Entrance Fee: Hiking requires a permit, which includes the entrance fee to Machu Picchu.

-• Machu Picchu Guided Tour: Most tour operators offer a guided tour of the Short Inca Trail, which includes a knowledgeable guide who will provide information about the history and culture of the area.
+• Machu Picchu Guided Tour: Most tour operators offer a guided 2-Day Express Inca Trail tour led by a knowledgeable guide who provides information about the area’s history and culture.

 • Meals and Snacks: Tour operators provide meals and snacks during the trek, including a box lunch and water.

-• Machu Picchu Entrance Tickets: After completing the trek, hikers will enter Machu Picchu and have the opportunity to explore the ruins and learn about the Inca Empire.
+• Machu Picchu Entrance Tickets: After completing the trek, hikers will enter Machu Picchu, explore the ruins, and learn about the Inca Empire.

-It’s essential to check with your tour operator to see what’s included in the Short Inca Trail package and what additional expenses you may need to cover, such as personal items like hiking gear and souvenirs.
+It’s essential to check with your tour operator to see what’s included in the 2-day trek to Machu Picchu package and what additional expenses you may need to cover, such as personal items like hiking gear and souvenirs.

 What does it not include?